|08-19 Jul 2019|

 This course is for individuals who may become involved in future aircraft accident investigations in any capacity and need to understand basic investigation technology.

-Taught at the DoubleTree Hotel on the waterfront in San Pedro, in Southern California, the Aircraft Accident Investigation course consists of 10 training days (80) hours of classroom instruction including hands on lab work at the SCSI Crash Laboratory.
+The Aircraft Accident Investigation course consists of 10 training days (80) hours of classroom instruction including hands on lab work at the SCSI Crash Laboratory (Long Beach only).
 Students receive a textbook, lecture outlines, additional reference material and a Certificate of Completion.
 Classes begin daily at 0800 and end at 4:00 PM on the final Friday.
 The on-site course coordinator is Denise Davalloo.
 Denise will be on-site daily during the course to assist in administrative and logistical matters.